nikakvo/GKI_Kernel_SukiSU/README.md

 hiding, and a set of networking and performance options that stock GKI leaves switched off.

 Built and tested on one device by one person.
-Nothing here is theoretical — every feature listed below has been verified on a running Poco F6 Pro, and this page tells you the exact command to check each one yourself.
+Every command in the **Detailed explanation** section below was run on a real Poco F6 Pro running this kernel — the expected output is what the device actually printed, not what it should print in theory.

 ---